-In general, borrowing is limited to current students, faculty and staff.
-Library facilities and resources are available for in-library use by the general public with some restrictions.
+In general, borrowing is limited to current students, faculty, and staff.
+Library facilities and selected resources are available for in-library use by the general public with some restrictions.

 Borrowers must present acceptable identification at the circulation desk to check out library materials.
 Student borrowers must also present acceptable identification to request an interlibrary loan or reserve a group study room.

-Individuals enrolled in Community Education courses fall outside of the category of SCCD student borrowers.
-As non-tuition students, there is no recourse for enforcing fines and fees that may occur while items are in their possession.
+Individuals enrolled in Community Education courses fall outside of the category of student borrowers.

 The following guidelines apply:

-Patrons are responsible for all library materials they borrow and are charged the replacement cost plus a non-refundable processing fee for all lost or damaged and unusable materials.
-Refunds for lost and paid items may be offered as long as all of the following conditions apply:
+Patrons are responsible for all library materials they borrow.
+Patrons will be charged for lost or damaged items according to the replacement fee schedule.
+Refunds for lost and paid items may be offered.
+The following conditions apply:

 The Seattle Central Community College Library will borrow materials for authorized borrowers from libraries outside of the SCCD when, in the judgment of a librarian, the resources of the library do not meet the needs of the user.
 The service is provided at no charge to the borrower unless the lending library charges a fee (see below).